xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

           Figure 7: Recipes upon exit replace transition operations.

 The repeated accumulation of recipes along linear states comes to an end at mouth states.
-Equation (2) described the development of the SCR in mouth state.
+Equation (2) described the development of the DCV in mouth state.
 Using the concept of a recipe, the equation can be rewritten as

                      /  R(i,p)  if entry from state 'p'
                      |  R(i,q)  if entry from state 'q'
-            SCR(i) = |   ...
+            V(i) = |   ...
 (9)
                      |
                      \  R(i,z)  if entry from state 'z'

 The applied recipe depends on the origin state of the transition which is only determined at run-time.
 However, a recipe 'R(i)' for a mouth state can be determined as follows.
-For each register of the SCR there are two
+For each variable of the DCV there are two
 possibilities:

    Homogeneity:   All entry recipes apply the exact same process to
-                  determine the register's content.
+                  determine the variable's content.

    Inhomogeneity: Two or more entry recipes apply a different process
-                  to determine the register's content.
+                  to determine the variable's content.

-If a register is determined homogeneously, then the part of the recipes that determines the register can be overtaken into 'R(i)'.
-Otherwise, the value must be computed upon entry and stored in an auxiliary register.
-The recipe 'R(i)' must then rely on the stored value in the auxiliary register.
+If a variable is determined homogeneously, then the part of the recipes that determines the variable can be overtaken into 'R(i)'.
+Otherwise, the value must be computed upon entry and stored in an auxiliary variable.
+The recipe 'R(i)' must then rely on the stored value in the auxiliary variable.
 Let this process be defined as 'interference'.

 DEFINITION: Interference